Henriette Akaba: Club career

 In October 2017, Akaba signed a two-year contract with the Istanbul-based club Ataşehir Belediyespor effective 2 January 2018.
 She participation at the 2018–19 UEFA Women's Champions League qualifying round.
 She scored one goal each in all three matches she played.
 In the 2018–19 league season, she transferred to Beşiktaş J.K.

 In February 2023, she moved again to Turkey, and signed with the Gaziantep-based club ALG Spor to play in the second half of the 2022–23 Super League season.

+In the 2023-24 Turkish Super League season, she was again with Ataşehir Belediyespor from Istanbul.

 International career

 Akaba is a member of the Cameroon women's national football team, nicknamed the "Indomitable Lionesses".
 She took part in women's football tournament at the 2012 Summer Olympics, in 2015 FIFA Women's World Cup Group C and in 2019 FIFA Women's World Cup Group E. She capped 66 times for the national team.